 cognition has no content and does not exist outside the effective actions that constitute it.
 This is why nothing exists outside the distinctions of the observer.
 That the physical domain of existence should be our limiting cognitive domain does not alter this.
 Nature, the world, society, science, religion, the physical space, atoms, molecules, trees..., indeed all things, are cognitive entities, explanations of the praxis or happening of living of the observer, and as such, as this very explanation, they only exist as a bubble of human actions floating on nothing.
 Everything is cognitive, and the bubble of human cognition changes in the continuous happening of the human recursive involvement in co-ontogenic and co-phylogenic drifts within the domains of existence that he or she brings forth in the praxis of living.

+(Maturana , 1988: 40)

 The difference between Wheeler’s and Maturana’s positions should now appear stark.
 The latter’s rhetoric works to deny the existence of distinctions outside of the observer – everything is cognitive.
 By contrast, Wheeler is unconcerned with cognition and consciousness.
 Instead, he suggests that

 the universe is a ‘self-excited circuit’ – a system whose existence and whose history are determined by measurements.
 By ‘measurement’ I do not mean an observation carried out by a human or human-designed instrument – or by an extraterrestrial intelligence, or even by an ant or an amoeba.
 Life is not a necessary part of this equation.
 A measurement, in this context, is an irreversible act in which uncertainty collapses to certainty.
 It is the link between the quantum and classical worlds, the point where what might happen – multiple paths, interference patterns, spreading clouds of probability – is replaced by what does happen: some event in the classical world, whether the click of a counter, the activation of an optic nerve in someone’s eye, or just the coalescence of a glob of matter triggered by a quantum event.

+(Wheeler with Ford, 1998: 337)

 Moreover, he states that “the essential feature of an act of ‘measurement’ is amplification from the quantum thing observed to the classical thing doing the observing, which need have nothing to do with human intervention or human consciousness” (ibid.: 343).
 Within this is a simple point which bears repeating: that observership does not always entail humans and does not exclusively involve living beings.